 Other places to stay

-If camping isn’t your thing, there are a number of independently run guesthouse and B&Bs in nearby Field (25 minutes drive from the tour meeting point).
+If camping isn’t your thing, there are a number of independently run guesthouses and B&Bs in nearby Field (25 minutes drive from the tour meeting point).
 The Canadian Rockies Inn is a highly rated adults-only guesthouse, located very close to Truffle Pigs Bistro (a must for dinner!)

 Emerald Lake Lodge is the only property located on dreamy Emerald Lake (as seen from the Walcott Quarry guided hike!)
 24 cabins sit on a 13 acre peninsula, some offering spectacular lake views.
 With no TVs in the room and zero cell service, Emerald Lake Lodge offers a chance to truly switch off.